Ethics

 Ethical, criminal, and civil rules in context

-Ethics and morals come from where?
+Ethics and morals come from different places

 Ethics and morals are a type of rule and standard which we apply to ourselves, other individuals apply to us, and organizations might apply to us.

-Let's take a look at my "Rules" diagram, and consider that rules come from many places, including:
+Consider my "Rules" diagram, and consider that rules come from many places, including:

 Our upbringing by parents and family plays a great role in shaping our morals and ethics.